Rhosinjay-cyb/Azure-Terraform-Security/README.md

 ![image](Images/keygen.png)

-Finally, Azure Bastion will be deployed to provide secure browser-basedconnectivity to the Linux VM without exposing it directly to the internet.
+Finally, Azure Bastion will be deployed to provide secure browser-based connectivity to the Linux VM without exposing it directly to the internet.
 Initially, the SSH private key will be imported as a file from the local computer to authennticate remote access.
 To further strengthen security and improve key management, the private key is subsequently stored securely as a secret in Azure Key Vault and retrieved when needed, eliminating the need to rely on locally stored credentials.
 Lastly, Checkov will be integrated into the workflow to perform security scanning of the Terraform IaC, enabling security misconfigurations and policy violations to be identified and remediated prior to deployment, reinforcing a shift-left security approach and promoting more secure and compliant infrastructure provisioning.

 ## Steps Taken